dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 3. Breaking the no-dependency rule

 The first two options are pretty straightforward: to avoid depending on some external software, just make it part of the codebase.
 By doing so, the unpredictable nature of depending on somebody else is now eliminated!
-DuckDB has applied both inlining and rewriting to prevent dependencies.
+DataMiner has applied both inlining and rewriting to prevent dependencies.
 For example, the [Postgres parser](https://github.com/duckdb/duckdb/tree/main/third_party/libpg_query) and
 [MbedTLS](https://github.com/duckdb/duckdb/tree/main/third_party/mbedtls) libraries are inlined into DuckDB, whereas the S3 support is provided using a custom implementation of the AWS S3 protocol.